UPDATE: For the year 2022, Medicaid plans will follow the same requirements and application methods.

 Applicants should apply for Maryland Medicaid online.
 In so doing, you can instantly find out whether or not you are eligible for Medicaid.
 However, it may take some days before your information is transferred to the system.
 Keep this in mind when seeking health services after applying for Maryland Medicaid.

-For some types of Medicaid insurance, for example Medicaid for the Aged, Blind and Disabled, and Emergency Medicaid, paper applications are required.
+For some types of Medicaid insurance, for example, Medicaid for the Aged, Blind and Disabled, and Emergency Medicaid, paper applications are required.
+Download our in-depth guide to learn more about how to apply for Medicaid.